Australian Bureau of Statistics

 General Government sector

-30 Government energy use as identified in the physical supply use tables refers to the General Government institutional sector.
-The principal function of general government entities is to provide non-market goods and services (e.g. roads, hospitals, libraries) primarily financed by taxes, to regulate and influence economic activity, to maintain law and order, and to redistribute income by means of transfer payments.
+31 Government energy use as identified in the physical supply use tables refers to the General Government institutional sector.
+The principal function of general government entities is to provide non-market goods and services primarily financed by taxes, to regulate and influence economic activity, to maintain law and order, and to redistribute income by means of transfer payments.
 This sector covers the Commonwealth Government, state governments and local government municipalities, as well as associated agencies and non-departmental bodies.
 Public universities are also included in this sector.

-32 Further information about the definitions of the General Government and Public non-financial corporation sectors s available in the explanatory notes for the Government Finance Statistics (5512.0) publication.
+33 Further information about the definitions of the General Government and Public non-financial corporation sectors is available in the explanatory notes for the Government Finance Statistics (5512.0) publication.

 Methods for Calculating Energy Supply and Use

-41 ABS Energy Account, Australia domestic net energy consumption figures do not align with AES Total Final Energy Consumption (TFEC) although both of these are 'net' measures of energy use, due to differing treatments of distribution and extraction losses and own use of energy within industries.
-TFEC excludes distribution and extraction losses and own use of energy within 'conversion sectors' while EAA treat these as part of intermediate consumption.
+42 ABS Energy Account, Australia domestic net energy consumption figures do not align with AES Total Final Energy Consumption (TFEC) although both of these are "net" measures of energy use, due to differing treatments of distribution and extraction losses and own use of energy within industries.
+TFEC excludes distribution and extraction losses and own use of energy within "conversion sectors" while EAA treats these as part of intermediate consumption.
 The treatment of bitumen, solvents, lubricants and greases outlined below also accounts for some of the difference.
 The largest contributors to the difference between the two measures are in consumption of electricity and natural gas, because distribution and extraction losses are recorded in Energy Account, Australia as use by the relevant industries but are excluded from TFEC in the AES.

 Reallocation of Petrol, Diesel and LPG use by Industry and Households